aldeacomputer/aldea-js/docs/tutorial/basics/jig-composability.md

 }
 ```

-What's going on here?
-We are mixing two colors together simply by adding the respective channels togther.
-The three new values for red, green and blue are then used to return an entirely new `Potion` jig.
-Color theory purists may raise their eyebrows at this mixing algorithm, but it's simple code and it nicely avoids repeated mixing trending towards an average gray color.
+What's happening here?
+We mix two colors by simply adding their respective color channels together.
+The resulting values for red, green, and blue are used to create a new `Potion` jig.
+While this mixing algorithm may not satisfy color theory purists, it is a straightforward approach that avoids repeated mixing trending to an average gray color.

 ::: info Integer overflows
-In TypeScript simply adding the two color integers together may result in a value outside of the range `0..255`.
-We would need to caculate the modulus with the divisor 256.
+In TypeScript, adding two color integers together may result in a value outside the range of `0..255`.
+In that case, we would need to calculate the modulus with a divisor of 256.

-In AssemblyScript, because our color types are `u8` we don't need to worry about that as when an arithmetic operation overflows it automatically wraps around.
+However, in AssemblyScript, since our color types are `u8`, we don't need to worry about this issue.
+When an arithmetic operation overflows, it automatically wraps around.

 ```ts
 // typescript